UCLALibrary/research-tips/_tutorials/2021-01-13-reading-pedigrees.markdown

 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "A short and snappy description referencing the learning outcome and/or breakthrough!"
+description: "An interactive tutorial on how to read and analyze pedigrees!"
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.